matt-barron/csci127-assignments/exam_01/README.md

-for the sentence compression wouldn't work the same as the word compression
+for the sentence compression wouldn't it work the same as the word compression